Hermann II, Count of Celje: Descendants

-Through his granddaughter Elizabeth of Austria, Queen of Poland, Hermann is the ancestor of the last five Jagiellonian kings of Poland, Saint Casimir, and the Vasa kings of Poland.
+Through his great granddaughter Elizabeth of Austria, Queen of Poland, Hermann is the ancestor of the last five Jagiellonian kings of Poland, Saint Casimir, the Vasa kings of Poland, King Charles III (17th great-grandson), King Harald V (16th great-grandson), King Felipe VI (17th great-grandson), King Carl XVI Gustaf (16th great-grandson), and King Frederik X (17th great-grandson).
 Through her sister Anne of Luxembourg, Landgravine of Thuringia, he is the ancestor of the Dukes and later Kings of Prussia and Emperors of Germany.